COSMO-ORG/fieldextra-wiki/Planning.md

      + [3d] Support bitmap for coding/decoding undefined values in GRIB 1
        (introduce global switch in &GlobalSettings to choose mode of undef coding;
         default value is bitmap)
-     + [1w] New import / export format for temporary files
-       > instead of GRIB
-       > support for arbitrary list of points (list of locations)
-       > implementation: Fortran unformatted files, each field & validation date coded using an extended ty_gb_field type
-     + [jmb;1w;CORSO-A,DATA4WEB;to be evaluated]
-       Add support for combining location dependent height correction and lateral weighted average
-       > output at specified locations: new location_to_gridpoint algorithm, keep multiple grid points for each location during data reduction, automatically compute weighted average in the last processing iteration
-       > output on an external grid: new type of data reduction declared in in/out file definition (refers to some INCORE HSURF), keep multiple copies of each grid point during data reduction (one copy for each contributed target grid point), automatically compute weighted average in the last processing iteration
      + [4-8w] Full support of unstructured ICON grid
        > adapt interface (e.g. imin, jmin)
        > remove any implicit assumption on regular grid